Full list of London theatre productions affected by coronavirus

 Royal Albert Hall: Performances of The Nutcracker, which were due to open this Christmas have been cancelled as a result on enforced limits on seating capacity.

-Royal Court Theatre: will reopen their doors with Living Newspaper, as well as livestreams.
+Royal Court Theatre: reopened their doors with one "episode" of Living Newspaper.
 Previously, they'd announced on 16th March that performances are suspended with immediate effect, and spring season has been postponed.

 Donmar Warehouse: reopened their doors with Blindness, starring Juliet Stevenson.
 They'd previously announced on 17th March that remaining performances of Far Away are cancelled, with upcoming productions of Donmar Lates (25th - 28th March), In the Blood (17th April - 6th June) and The Contigency Plan (10th June - 1st August) postponed.

-Immersive Gatsby: Performances of The Great Gatsby will recommence on 3 December 2020.
+Immersive Gatsby: Performances of The Great Gatsby will be suspended from 16 December.

 Young Vic: both performances of Nora: A Doll’s House were cancelled on Saturday 14th March as a precaution, and the decision has since been made to cancel all remaining performances.
 The building, café and box office remain open.